cloudnative-pg/cloudnative-pg.github.io/content/blog/introducing-ciclops/index.md

 developed in separate branches do not introduce any regression, as we need them to pass before we merge the commit on the *trunk*.
 Moreover, each new patch should enrich the tests of sets.
-This is what ensures continuous delivery, and at the same time allows us to say that the latest snapshot on main is the best version of CloudNativePG so far.
+This is what enables continuous delivery, and at the same time allows us to say that the latest snapshot on main is the best version of CloudNativePG so far.
 Ever.

 We are using GitHub Actions in our github repository, and a